Amarjha01/InfantCareCompass/CONTRIBUTING.md

    Make sure your changes don't break existing features.
 Run tests and check the functionality locally.

-> 🔍 Tip: If you're unsure about any part of the code style, look at existing files and follow the established patterns.
+> 🔍 **Tip**: If you're unsure about any part of the code style, look at existing files and follow the established patterns.

+---

-## Submitting Changes
+## 🚀 Submitting Changes

+Follow these steps to submit your changes for review:
 1. **Push Your Branch**
    ```bash
    git push origin feature/your-feature-name